wjtje/Trackless-sever/log.md

 # Things that are fixed

+ - Checks if a Float is correct
+ - Checks if an Int is not a Float
+ - Table TL_work now stores time correct

 # Things that are removed

  - You can not use ~ to list your own group